Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Hawaii Stats and Trends

-- Hawaii has played 11 games, with three wins against the spread.

-- The Rainbow Warriors have covered the spread twice this season when underdogs by 1.5 points or more (in seven chances).
+- The Rainbow Warriors have covered the spread twice this year when underdogs by 1.5 points or more (in seven chances).

-- Hawaii has eclipsed the over/under in 30% of its opportunities this year (three times over 10 games with a set point total).
+- Hawaii has gone over the point total in 30% of its opportunities this season (three times in 10 games with a set point total).

-- Hawaii is 2-3 against the spread and 4-2 overall in games when it scores more than 23.7 points.
+- When Hawaii scores more than 23.7 points, it is 2-3 against the spread and 4-2 overall.

-- When Hawaii piles up more than 348.3 yards, the team is 2-4 against the spread and 3-4 overall.
+- Hawaii is 2-4 against the spread and 3-4 overall when the team amasses more than 348.3 yards.

 - The Rainbow Warriors have turned the ball over 15 more times (26 total) than the Rams have forced a turnover (11) this season.